Jeetrughani/website/README.md

 `npm install`

-In oder to set up the local web-server for the website run
+In oder to set up the local web-server for the website run on

 `npm start`